MTE-40022 - Bioreactors and Growth Environments

 Intended Learning Outcomes

-have a comprehensive and conceptual understanding to evaluate critically the modern techniques in applying biomechanical stimuli to cells for tissue engineering purposes; will be achieved by assessments: 1
+apply their comprehensive and conceptual understanding to critique and evaluate the modern techniques in applying biomechanical stimuli to cells for tissue engineering purposes: 1,2

 Study hours